Software Engineering: A Modern Approach

 UDPChannel

 .
-As the reader may have noticed, this solution
+As the reader may have noticed, this

 Solution: The Decorator pattern offers an alternative to inheritance when we need to add new functionalities to a base class.
 Instead of using inheritance, it employs composition to dynamically add these functionalities to base objects.
-Therefore, Decorator is an example of applying the Prefer Composition over Inheritance principle, which we studied in Chapter 5.
+Therefore, the Decorator pattern is an example of applying the Prefer Composition over Inheritance principle, which we studied in Chapter 5.

 When adopting a decorator-based solution, the client configures a